 Goal: In this project you'll implement an encoder-decoder model for semantic parsing.
-The encoder is provided to you and conceptually resembles the encoder you built in Mini 2.
+A sample encoder implementation is provided to you and conceptually resembles the encoder you built in Mini 2.
 You will have to figure out how to implement the decoder module, combine it with the encoder, do training, and do inference.
 Additionally, you'll be exploring attention as well as some other features of encoder-decoder models as part of your extension.

-Note the point breakdown on this assignment: 12 points for implementing a standard encoder-decoder model, 2 points for attention, 2 points for a small extension, and 4 points for a writeup.
-In particular, there is less weight placed on the extension than for Project 1 and you are not expected to be as ambitious; attention is a sort of extension in and of itself.
+Note the point breakdown on this assignment (described below).
+In particular, there is less weight placed on the extension than for Project 1 and you are not expected to be as ambitious, as attention is challenging to implement in and of itself.